Intelligence & Order

 -

-The Weight Algorithms Cannot Replace: Why We Shouldn't Become Scientism Believers?
+The Weight That Algorithms Cannot Replace: Why We Shouldn't Become Believers in the Cult of Science

-Platforms and data can reduce information asymmetry, but decisions still require the human brain's leap-based thinking.
-Any platform claiming to make decisions for you is either naive or deceptive.
-In today's era of more powerful AI, this warning deserves to be heard more than it did a decade ago.
+Platforms and data can reduce information asymmetry, but decisions still depend on the leaping thought of the human mind.
+Any platform claiming it can make decisions for you is either a fool or a fraud.
+In an age of more powerful AI, this warning deserves to be heard even more than it did a decade ago.

 -